Automattic/crowdsignal-plugin/readme.txt

 == Installation ==

-Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Polls to configure the plugin.
+Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Crowdsignal to configure the plugin.
 You'll need a Crowdsignal API key available from your [Crowdsignal account page](https://app.crowdsignal.com/account/#apikey) to sync your account and pull in your existing polls and ratings.
 Crowdsignal.com is now linked to WordPress.com using [WordPress.com Connect](http://en.support.wordpress.com/wpcc-faq/) which means you can use your WordPress.com username and password to login to Crowdsignal.com.
 If you have a WordPress.com account and have never used Crowdsignal.com you can login [here](https://app.crowdsignal.com/login/) to access Crowdsignal.com.

 You can find further help on our [support page](https://crowdsignal.com/support/).
 If you have any problems please use the [support forum](http://wordpress.org/support/plugin/polldaddy).
 The plugin also logs activity to a file using the [WP Debug Logger](http://wordpress.org/extend/plugins/wp-debug-logger/) plugin which can be useful in determining the cause of a problem.